Skip to main content

 • HtmlUnit is written in Java and used to automate different ways in which users interact with websites.
 This headless browser is most popular for testing e-commerce websites as it is best for testing submission forms, website redirects, and HTTP authentication.
 It offers a strong environment for simulating complex user interactions.

-Phantom JS is also worth mentioning because it used to be a popular headless web browser.
+• Phantom JS is also worth mentioning because it used to be a popular headless web browser.
 Many developers have compared PhantomJS vs HtmlUnit.
 However, Phantom JS has been discontinued for a few years now.
-It was open-source, supported by contributions from dedicated developers.
+It was an open source tool, supported by contributions from dedicated developers.

 What is headless testing?